mcmoodoo/leveraged-prediction-positions/README.md

    Contract Address: 0xb1b52134F9cD0F3E84E5861bCb444d4dF2A1aC80

 3. Liquidation Loan-to-Value (LLTV) would be set at 77% for now: 770000000000000000
-4. The mocked oracle should already be deployed
+4. The mock oracle should already be deployed
+   - Let's add a mock oracle smart contract that complies with chainlink's aggregator v3 interface.
+The token pair in this case collateral/loan
 5. I will re-use the Interest Rate Model contract at `address constant ADAPTIVE_CURVE_IRM = 0xe675A2161D4a6E2de2eeD70ac98EEBf257FBF0B0;`

 ## Prompt

-- remove all the stuff related to the default contract Counter
-- create a contract, deployment script, and test file for Mock Usdc.
-Give it a ticker mockUSDC